Welcome to Love Topsham

 The site in its present form is the result of tireless work from Site Editor Jo Berman, Topsham resident and marketing consultant, who so generously not only gave months of precious time but also her considerable professional expertise.
 It also wouldn’t have happened without the astute guidance and initial funding given via projects driven via Liz Hodges and Marc Millon, two incredible people who have done so much for Topsham.

-Topsham is nothing if not one of the most photogenic places on earth, and we are fortunate that its beauty has been captured so vividly by some very talented local photographers, including Bridget Batchelor, Meia Allegranza, Jane Syers, Nick Hook, Rosemary Depres, Tony Howell, Andy Hay, Tony Cobley, David Tipling, Ben Andrew, Stonefree Photography, Gary Mackley-Smith, Jan Penny, Jo Cunningham and Kim Millon.
+Special thanks to the talented local photographers who contributed their time and photos, including Bridget Batchelor, Meia Allegranza, Jane Syers, Nick Hook, Rosemary Depres, Tony Howell, Andy Hay, Tony Cobley, David Tipling, Ben Andrew, Stonefree Photography, Gary Mackley-Smith, Jan Penny, Jo Cunningham, Paul Berman and Kim Millon.